crenteriam/crenteriam.github.oi/_posts/film-still-walking.md

 - meanwhile those who are still walking take care of each other (cite the women)
 - fighting each other until the very last day... helplessly never reconciliated with tragedy.

+> “Warmth, warmth, more warmth!
+For we	are dying of cold and not darkness.
+It is not the night that kills, but the frost.”
+> ― Miguel de Unamuno, Tragic Sense of Life

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Id7tXouypEE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>